JuanMoya/SKY130-PV-workshop/README.md

 ## Day 2 -  Labs for GDS read write extraction, DRC, LVS and XOR setup (Lab Instance)

+In Magic, to see the current styles, we use the following commads.

 #### Some useful key shortcuts and commands for the differente tools.